mihayounas/weshare-milestone5-code-institute/README.md

 * [Cloudinary](https://cloudinary.com/) - used to store pictures .
 * [Mockupbro](https://mockupbro.com/mockup/flat-devices-mockup) - user to create mockups.

+# React Components

+* Navbar component: This component is a reusable navigation bar that can be used in various pages of the application.
+To use the Navbar component, simply import it and add it to the appropriate section of the JSX code.
+You can customize the appearance and functionality of the Navbar component by passing props such as logo image, links, and search bar.

+* Asset component: This component is a reusable image or video asset that can be used in various parts of the application.
+To use the Asset component, simply import it and pass the source URL as a prop.
+You can customize the appearance and behavior of the Asset component by passing additional props such as width, height, and alt text.

+* Avatar component: This component is a reusable user avatar image that can be used in various parts of the application.
+To use the Avatar component, simply import it and pass the source URL as a prop.
+You can customize the appearance and behavior of the Avatar component by passing additional props such as size, shape, and online status.

+* MoreDropdown component: This component is a reusable dropdown menu that can be used in various parts of the application.
+To use the MoreDropdown component, simply import it and pass the menu items as an array of objects.
+You can customize the appearance and behavior of the MoreDropdown component by passing additional props such as position, alignment, and callback functions.

+* NotFound component: This component is a reusable error page that can be used when a page or resource is not found.
+To use the NotFound component, simply import it and add it to the appropriate route in the React Router.
+You can customize the appearance and behavior of the NotFound component by passing additional props such as error message and image.

+* Sidebar component: This component is a reusable side navigation menu that can be used in various pages of the application.
+To use the Sidebar component, simply import it and add it to the appropriate section of the JSX code.
+You can customize the appearance and functionality of the Sidebar component by passing props such as links, icons, and active state.

 ## BACK-END:<a name="packages"></a>
 * [PYTHON](https://www.w3schools.com/python/) to get details from the user and validate the inputs with python logic.